MarkoSagadin/MicroML/README.md

 ### libopencm3 setup

-Libopencm3 will provide us with libraries for out targets, it will also generate necessary linker and startup files.
-Visit their GitHub page and make sure that your target is supported.
+libopencm3 will provide us with libraries for our targets, it will also generate the necessary linker and startup files.
+Visit the libopencm3 GitHub page [libopencm3](https://github.om/libopencm3/libopencm3) and make sure that your target is supported.

 To generate all necessary files just run following command inside MicroML's root directory: